allen-zqh/new_blog/content/en/project/frontier - 副本/index.md

 date = 2019-11-29T09:00:00

 # Project summary to display on homepage.
-summary = "This project is cooperated with the Intelligence Institute.
-The project aims at the shortcomings of the new knowledge discovery system last year and studies key documents in the development process by statistical method."
+summary = "It improves the _New Knowledge Discovery System_ and shows key documents in the development process by statistical method."

 # Tags: can be used for filtering projects.
 tags = ["deep learning", "clustering algorithm"]